X

 8. Cleveland Browns D/ST at PIT

-The biggest reason why the Browns aren't higher on this list is because Aaron Rodgers loves to get the ball out quickly.
+The biggest reason why the Browns aren't higher on this list is that Aaron Rodgers loves to get the ball out quickly.
 His average time to throw (2.52 seconds) ranks first among all QBs.
 So, the sacks for this Cleveland defense might be limited on Sunday.
 Still, this unit will be a solid play in most formats, considering Pittsburgh ranks 31st in pass block win rate.

 9. Indianapolis Colts D/ST vs. ARI